abpuccini/maternal-mortality-project/README.md

 - Because the dataset included categorical data, `get.dummies` was applied to the dataframe to transform the columns containing race features which allowed those values to be read when scaling was applied.  `StandardScaler` was selectd as the method to scale the data because of outliers previously identified in the dataset

-- After fitting and training the model, the data was ran through the Lasso Regression model with the following results:
+- After fitting and training the model, the data was run through the Lasso Regression model with the following results:
-    - MSE: 0.37425190453114504
+        MSE: 0.37425190453114504
     - R2: 0.6956700138016816

 - The results of the Lasso Regression were promising with a R squared value higher than 0.5.
 However, it was identified that running the model with the death by race and births by race columns skewed the data because those values were already used in calculating the MMR.
-After those features were dropped, the model was re-ran and the R squared value dropped significantly
+After those features were dropped, the model was ran again and the R squared value dropped significantly
     - MSE: 0.6478563653918986
     - R2: 0.47318339238591234

 ### Logistic Regression

-- After applying the [Linear Regression](https://github.com/abpuccini/maternal-mortality-project/blob/main/machine_learning/model_testing/Logistic_Regression_stratified_by_race_lee.ipynb) models, we tried Logistic Regression, converting our y-value to categorical and binned our mmr data stratified by race into three categories:
+- After applying the [Linear Regression](https://github.com/abpuccini/maternal-mortality-project/blob/main/machine_learning/model_testing/Logistic_Regression_stratified_by_race_lee.ipynb) models, we tried Logistic Regression, converting our y-value to categorical and binned our MMR data stratified by race into three categories:
     - Low (MMR <= 20)
     - Medium (MMR > 20 and <= 50)
     - High (MMR > 50)

 - We also experimented with creating distinction between the bins, adjusting the values for the bins.
-This created a segment of the data that did not fall into any of three bins, so we reverted to using bins that would contain all the data.
+This created a segment of the data that did not fall into any of the three bins, so we reverted to using bins that would contain all the data.
 Our scores for this model improved after we removed the birth and death data points:
     - R2 Testing: 0.5979381443298969
     - R2 Training: 0.7594501718213058

 - It’s clear from the initial data that there are wide disparities in MMR by race and ethnicity.
 We were interested in looking at possible factors that could be contributing to that disparity, so we moved forward with our dataset and models that included features such as access to care.
 The application of a confusion matrix showsed that classifying MMR as "medium" risk was most successful, followed by classifying appropriately for "high" risk.

 ![Confusion Maxtrix](/static/img/confusion_matrix_strat_by_race.png)

 ### Second Dataset